+KPV (Lys-Pro-Val) is a C-terminal tripeptide fragment of alpha-melanocyte-stimulating hormone (α-MSH).
+It is studied in preclinical research as a potent anti-inflammatory agent with particular activity in intestinal inflammatory models.
 KPV (Lys-Pro-Val) is the C-terminal tripeptide of alpha-melanocyte-stimulating hormone (α-MSH).
 While α-MSH itself is a 13-amino acid peptide with widespread effects including skin pigmentation and appetite regulation, the KPV sequence has been identified as the minimum active fragment responsible for most of α-MSH's potent anti-inflammatory activity.

 Origin: From α-MSH to KPV